 IoT is trending.
 Companies invest in new tech...

-IoT greenhouse: first step towards Smart AgricultureFrom pesticides to temperature and the quality of soil, the number of factors which affect plant growth is truly endless.
+IoT Greenhouse: First Step towards Smart AgricultureFrom pesticides to temperature and the quality of soil, the number of factors which affect plant growth is truly endless.
 Thus, a farmer can either employ an army of agricultural workers to monitor crops 24/7 or go out of business.

-How to build a smart greenhouse?First and foremost, you should partner with a reliable IoT dev company previously involved in Smart Farming projects.
-Your vendor will then choose the right tech stack for the project based on the size of your farm, the sort of plants you cultivate and the tech solutions you’ve already implemented.
+First and foremost, you should partner with a reliable IoT development company previously involved in Smart Farming projects.
+Your vendor will then choose the right techology stack for the project based on the size of your farm, the sort of plants you cultivate and the IT solutions you’ve already implemented.

-- An IoT microcontroller unit (MCU) lies at the heart of any connected greenhouse system.
+Step 1: Choosing Hardware Based On Project RequirementsAn IoT microcontroller unit (MCU) lies at the heart of any connected greenhouse system.
 Depending on its capacity and computing power, a microcontroller can use firmware or a classic operating system to process sensor data and transfer it to a server.
-Unless you want to install a portable camera enabling real-time plant development monitoring, you can opt for the simple ESP32 controller which supports multiple types of sensors, uses Bluetooth connectivity, consumes little power and can be inserted into soil or attached to stems.
+Unless you want to install a portable camera enabling real-time plant monitoring, you can opt for a simple ESP32 controller which supports multiple types of sensors, uses Bluetooth connectivity, consumes little power and can be inserted into soil or attached to stems.

-- As a rule, one microcontroller covers up to 30 meters of arable land, so you only need five sensors to smarten up a one thousand m2 greenhouse.
+More sophisticated IoT greenhouse solutions which feature cameras are powered by microcomputers like BeagleBoard, Arduino and Raspberry PI.
+They use classic C++ embedded software to process sensor data and display certain Machine Learning capabilities (for example, such systems analyze the amount of green or red in the picture, estimate harvest ripeness and send the data to the central base station).As a rule, one microcontroller covers up to 30 meters of arable land, so you only need five sensors to smarten up a one thousand m2 greenhouse.
 MCUs are then connected to your electricity grid.
 Since microcontrollers consume very little power (150 mA with both BLE and Wi-Fi data transmissions active and just 5 mA with the deep sleep mode on), the implementation of an IoT greenhouse solution will hardly affect your energy bill.

-- The next step is to enable communication between the microcontrollers which comprise the IoT system.
-You can opt for a standard Bluetooth mesh network where certain nodes exchange data and re-transmit the messages sent by a remote MCU until it gets where it needs to go.
-Also, your vendor can enhance the network with a configurable server which manages other MCUs.
-Finally, you can distribute several Wi-Fi routers across your greenhouses, thus enabling sensors to connect to the Internet and send data directly to the server.
+Step 2: Evaluating Connectivity OptionsThe next step is to enable communication between the microcontrollers which comprise the IoT system.
+You can opt for a standard Bluetooth mesh network where nodes exchange data and re-transmit the messages sent by a remote MCU until it reaches the intended destination.
+Additionally, your vendor can enhance the network with a configurable server which manages other MCUs.
+You can distribute several Wi-Fi routers across your greenhouses, thus enabling sensors to connect to the Internet and send data directly to the server.
 The choice of a connectivity solution depends on the type of sensors and MCUs you’re going to implement, the strength of Wi-Fi signal and the total area of arable land.

-Based on our Internet of Things software development experience, we estimate the cost of a custom IoT greenhouse solution (minus hardware) at $100-150 thousand.
-The sum covers the development of embedded systems (LUA/C++), a web-based application (the MySQL and PHP stack) and a mobile client for alert notification, as well as consulting services regarding the choice of hardware components.
+Based on our Industrial Internet of Things development experience, we estimate the cost of a custom IoT greenhouse solution (minus hardware) at $100-150 thousand.
+The sum covers the development of embedded systems (LUA/C++), a web-based application (the MySQL and PHP stack) and a mobile client for alert notifications, as well as consulting services regarding the choice of hardware components.